eliweaver732/fusionpbx-app-bulkvs/README.md

 3. Use the filter box to search through numbers
 4. Click on a number row to edit its details
 5. Click on the domain to edit the destination
-6. Click on the E911 record to edit E911 information
+6. Click on the E911 record in the table to edit E911 information for a specific number
+7. Use the **E911** button in the action bar (top left) to view and manage all E911 records

 ### Editing a Number